balaji-nordic/sdk-nrf/samples/cellular/lte_ble_gateway/README.rst

       ***** Booting Zephyr OS build v3.0.99-ncs1-9-g8ffc2ab25eaa *****

 #.
 Observe that the message ``LTE Sensor Gateway sample started`` is shown in the terminal window, to ensure that the application has started.
 #.
-The nRF9160 DK now connects to the network.
+The LTE sensor Gateway sample now connects to the network.
 This might take several minutes.
 #.
-Observe that **LED 3** starts blinking as the connection to nRF Cloud is established.
+In case of nRF9160DK, observe that **LED 3** starts blinking as the connection to nRF Cloud is established.
 #.
 The first time you start the sample the device will be paired to your account.
 #.
-Observe that **LED 4** is turned on to indicate that the connection to nRF Cloud is established.
+In case of nRF9160DK, observe that **LED 4** is turned on to indicate that the connection to nRF Cloud is established.
 #.
 In the nRF Cloud portal, select :guilabel:`Device Management` in the left pane and select :guilabel:`Devices`.
-#.
-Observe that the device is shown as connected in the Devices screen.
+#  Observe that the device is shown as connected in the Devices screen.
 #.
 Set **Switch 2** in the position marked as **N.C.**.
    If a GNSS position fix is acquired, GNSS data is now added to the sensor data.
 #.
 Make sure that the Thingy:52 has established a connection to the application.